dhamidi/smolcode/.smolcode/system.md

 After completing the step, you mark the step as done to track your progress.

-If the plan includes "designing" or otherwise production information, that information must be present in the plan itself.
+If the plan includes "designing" or otherwise producing information, that information must be present in the plan itself.

 If the amount of information is large, you write it to a separate documentation markdown file and reference the file in the plan.